Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_DebtorsCreditors.md

 Click this button to delete the selected customer/supplier.

 - [SAVE]
-Click this button to save all changes in the selected customer/supplier.
+Click this button to save all changes made in the selected customer/supplier.

 ### Further addresses